 It is the final price on a specific trading day at which the equity shares of a company are sold or traded.

 - Convertible Securities:

 It is a security like preferred stocks, bonds, debentures which are issued by an issuer capable of being converted into other securities of that issuer.

 It is a form of fixed-income instrument which is not backed by security of any physical assets or collateral of the issuer.

 A delta relates to the ratio of change in the price of a derivative in response to change in the price of the underlying asset.
-A higher delta suggests higher sensitivity of the delta to the price changes in the underlying asset.
+A higher delta suggests higher sensitivity to the price changes of the underlying asset.

 It relates to the amount of money or the value in cash that the holder of a security will obtain from the issuer of the security when the security matures at the specific date.

 - Moving Average

 It refers to the average price per unit of an equity share with respect to a specific period of time.
 Some popular time frames used to study the moving average of a stock include 50- and 200-day moving averages.